lindseypgill/hdoc-guide/hdoc-guide/getting-started/complex-edits.md

 1. Select a Document to Edit.
 To do this, browse to the [Hornbill Docs GitHub account](https://github.com/Hornbill-Docs) and locate the document you wish to contribute to.

 2. Fork Your Copy on GitHub.
-In order to contribute to a HDocBook you are first required to fork the HDocBook repository that contains it, which will make a copy of that repository in your personal GitHub account.
-The button to do this is near the top right of the repository page on GitHub.
+To contribute to a HDocBook you are first required to fork the HDocBook repository that contains it, which will make a copy of that repository in your personal GitHub account.
+In your Github account, having selected the Hornbill document, select the Fork menu item and create a new Fork.

 3. Clone Your Copy to Your Local Computer.
 To do this:
     1. On your computer, create a folder called "hornbill-docs" in the desired location.